betsyherbert/probabilistic_coding/README.md

-Code implementation of Jazayeri, 2006 - _Optimal representation of sensory information by neural populations_
+Code implementation for Jazayeri, 2006 - _Optimal representation of sensory information by neural populations_